Here is a list of the most common questions I get from clients looking to elope in Colorado:

 Do you have any travel fees?

-Nope!
 I consider traveling throughout Colorado to be a privilege, not an obligation!
 I frequently combine traveling for elopements with camping trips, hikes and long weekends away so I never charge for travel or mileage.
-That being said, there are a few locations that require a hotel stay since they are so far away (Telluride, Crested Butte, Aspen, Durango, Steamboat Springs to name a few) I can’t do a round-trip drive in one day.
+That being said, there are a few locations that require a hotel stay since they are so far away (Telluride, Crested Butte, Aspen, Durango, Steamboat Springs to name a few) and I can’t do a round-trip drive in one day.
 In those cases I have do have travel fee so that I can book a hotel and pay for a few meals and a tank of gas.
-Please contact me for specific details.